Blog/Scraping XDA Forums

 • Insert data into SQLite

-• Repeat for next thread after 1 second wait period
+• Repeat for next thread URL after 1 second wait period

 All of this ran in 10 processes each with 10 concurrent tasks at a time.